Free shipping over $200

 Recycled and Recyclable Construction

-Choose turf that includes recycled content or uses recycled materials.
-Even better, find a brand with a clear recycling solution or a take-back program.
-Many now support a circular economy, turning old turf into new products instead of dumping it in landfills.
+Choose turf that includes recycled content or uses recyclable construction when available.
+Some brands support a circular economy by turning old turf into new products instead of sending everything to a landfill.

 Strong and Safe Yarn Types